MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

     Hi Joe,

     I'm writing to apply to the Rails Engineer opening at CoolCo.
-I am a web developer experienced with Rails and JavaScript.
+I am a web developer with experience in Rails and JavaScript.

     I'm currently looking for opportunities to join a team that's building an awesome product and solving hard problems.
 CoolCo's online cat rental agency sounds like a great combination of the two.